-[Update -- The Fed and Obama administration have been compressing mortgage interest rates for some time now.
-Due to those efforts and other market factors, mortgage rates and APR's on most 15-30 year fixed government-backed mortgages have recently been coming in between 3.0 and 4.75%.
-But mortgage interest rates may be moving significantly higher very soon so contact us today to learn more and get the process started.
+[Update — The Fed has been compressing mortgage interest rates on Fannie Mae, Freddie Mac, FHA, VA, and USDA mortgages for some time now.
+Due to those efforts and other market factors, mortgage rates and APR’s on most 15-30 year fixed government-backed mortgages have recently been coming in between 3.5% and 4.875%.
+Contact us today to learn more.]

-There are several government-backed home purchase programs designed to make it easier for Americans to buy a home.
+There are several government-backed home purchase programs designed to make it easier for Americans to buy a home, including programs from Fannie Mae, Freddie Mac, FHA, USDA, and the VA.
 The goal of these programs is to allow for low down payments and to make it easier for people with less than perfect credit to qualify for a mortgage.
-With mortgage interest rates near historical lows and housing prices increasing across the country again, now is a terrific time to look into buying a home.
-Fill in the contact form on the right to learn more about the available government-backed purchase programs and to get pre-qualified for a home purchase loan.
+With mortgage interest rates still near historical lows and housing prices increasing across the country again, now is a terrific time to look into buying a home.
+Fill in the contact form on our home purchase programs page to learn more about the available government-backed purchase programs and perhaps to get pre-qualified for a home purchase loan.

 For Homeowners Who Are Underwater Or Upside Down On Their Mortgage(s)